-6.17 PHYSICAL ABUSE
+6.19 PHYSICAL ABUSE

 Actions which cause deliberate physical harm such as hitting, kicking, shaking, biting and hair pulling are not tolerated at Perrott Hill.
-Allegations of physical abuse are fully investigated by the member of staff concerned in consultation with the DSL and, if substantiated, appropriate action is taken.
+Allegations of physical abuse arePolicy updated 5th September 2023Page 39Policy to be reviewed by 5th September 2024 fully investigated by the member of staff concerned in consultation with the DSL and, if substantiated, appropriate action is taken.